 In January of 1990, the Lakeshore Wind Ensemble was invited to perform at the convention of the Wisconsin Chapter of the National Band Association.
 The band was honored by being chosen by the NBA Selection Committee to be the featured band to perform at the convention's closing concert.

-The Lakeshore Wind Ensemble now presents five concerts annually at the Capitol, but two of the concerts have two performances because of their overwhelming popularity.
+The Lakeshore Wind Ensemble now presents five concerts annually at the Capitol.
 The season begins with "Music of the Masters," which is presented in October.
 “A Festival of Christmas,” is for many the start of the holiday season.
-This concert generally is held the first weekend of December, and identical concerts are presented on Friday and Saturday evenings.
-The other concert that has two performances is “The Biggest of the Big Bands,” or pops concert, which is held in mid January.
-Joining the wind ensemble on stage at the Capitol is the UW-Manitowoc Lakeshore Big Band, for an exciting evening of the sounds of the fabulous swing era.
+This concert generally is held the first weekend of December, and identical concerts are presented on Friday and Saturday evenings due to its popularity.
+“The Biggest of the Big Bands,” or pops concert, is held in mid January when the wind ensemble joins the UW-Manitowoc Lakeshore Big Band for an exciting evening of the sounds of the fabulous swing era.
 In March, the wind ensemble presents “The Winds of March.”
-At this concert the high school and college division winners of the Lakeshore Wind Association's Young Artist Competition are featured in solo performances with the ensemble.
+At this concert the high school and college division winners of the Lakeshore Wind Association's Young Artist Competition (now held bienailly) are featured in solo performances with the ensemble.
 The final concert of the season is “An American Salute” in May, which focuses on the contributions of American composers and pays tribute to our musical heritage.

-As well as entertaining audiences close to home, the LWE has traveled abroad numerous times.
-In all, the group has undertaken seven concert trips including four to Continental Europe, one to England, Scotland, Wales and Ireland, and one to Manitowoc’s sister city, Kamogawa, Japan.
-The ensemble also toured Scandinavia and Russia in the summer of 2000.
-The tours proved to all that music is truly the universal language.
+Along with entertaining audiences close to home, the LWE has traveled abroad numerous times.
+The group has undertaken four concert trips to Continental Europe, one to England, Scotland, Wales and Ireland, one to Scandavia and Russia, and two to Manitowoc’s sister city, Kamogawa, Japan.